 So first: a definition.
 When part of an image is out of focus that’s not an on/off state.
 There’s massively blurred, a little blurred, and such a small amount of blur it still looks sharply focused: if we magnify the slightly parts we can see that they are not sharply focused.
 Depth of field is a measure of how far either side of the point of focus, appears to be properly focused (even though it is very slightly out of focus).

-When a lens focuses and image, the lens to subject distance, D, and lens to image distance, d, are related to the focal length with the equation
+When a lens focuses an image, the lens-to subject distance, D, and lens-to-image distance, d, are related to the focal length with the equation

 1/D + 1/d = 1/f